 Choosing a payment type

-- Building a typical x402 paywall on Base, Optimism, Polygon, etc. → Exact (EIP-3009).
+- Building a typical x402 paywall on Base, Optimism, Arbitrum, Polygon, etc. → Exact (EIP-3009).
 Nothing extra to set up for native EIP-3009 tokens; the SDK middleware handles it.

-- High-frequency, sub-cent agent-to-agent payments where zero fees and unified balance matter more than per-tx settlement speed → Circle Gateway Batched.
+x402ExactPermit2Proxy0x402085c248EeA27D92E8b30b2C58ed07f9E20001.
+Buyers approve Permit20x000000000022D473030F116dDEE9F6B43aC78BA3, sign with the proxy as spender, and keep facilitator fields bound to Meridian.
+The BSC and MegaETH forwarders remain backward compatibility only.
+See Smart Contracts and Supported Networks. - High-frequency, sub-cent agent-to-agent payments where zero fees and unified balance matter more than per-tx settlement speed → Circle Gateway Batched.

 Reference

-POST /v1/verify: verification entrypoint for all three types.POST /v1/settle: settlement entrypoint for all three types.GET /v1/supported: list of{ x402Version, scheme, network }triples the facilitator accepts.
+POST /v1/verify: deprecated verification entrypoint for EIP-3009 and Circle Gateway payloads.POST /v1/settle: settlement entrypoint for EIP-3009, Permit2, and Circle Gateway payloads.GET /v1/supported: list of{ x402Version, scheme, network }triples the facilitator accepts.